Parachute rigger: U.S. Army

 When the U.S. Army formed its first paratrooper unit in 1940, a parachute test platoon, the paratroopers themselves prepared and took care of their own parachutes.
 The test platoon had only 3 men, two enlisted soldiers and one warrant officer, from the Army Air Corps serving as the precursors of the U.S. Army's parachute riggers.

 When the U.S. Army created five Airborne divisions for World War II, the U.S. Army stopped training paratroopers on how to pack their own chutes and started support organizations for parachute packing and rigging.
-The first riggers received their training at Fort Moore, Georgia.
+The first riggers received their training at Fort Benning, Georgia.

 After 1950, the U.S. Army assigned the Quartermaster Corps with the mission of aerial delivery, including parachute rigging.
 A parachute rigger course was established at the U.S. Army Quartermaster School at Fort Gregg-Adams in 1951, and has continued since then.

 Airborne Orientation Course.
 For students completing basic training at Fort Jackson, South Carolina, preparation for Airborne and rigger training begins before even departing for Fort Gregg-Adams with attendance at the post's Airborne Orientation Course.
 According to an Army News Service story, "while most of the course involves physical training, soldiers are also familiarized with such Airborne operations as parachute landing falls, rigging equipment and actions in the aircraft."
 The AOC has raised the success rate for soldiers subsequently attending Airborne training from 60 percent to 89 percent.

-From AOC, rigger recruits go to Airborne School at Fort Moore, Georgia.
+From AOC, rigger recruits go to Airborne School at Fort Benning, Georgia.
 If a rigger recruit does not pass Airborne School, that soldier is reclassified.

 The U.S. Army MOS (Military Occupational Specialty) designation for parachute riggers is graded in five skill levels, from 92R1P to 92R5P.
 Prior to fiscal year 2003, it was 43E2P.
 Recruits are designated 92R0P.